 The Passivhaus system is the worlds only proven system for achieving design target energy efficiency in the finished product.
-It is often deemed as to expensive, but over 20 years after its invention it is a design methodology that gives best value if clients are willing to work with designers and agree compromises which ultimately will benefit them in terms of bills and comfort.
+It is often deemed as to expensive, but at 30 years since its invention it is a design methodology that gives best value if clients are willing to work with designers and agree compromises which ultimately will benefit them in terms of bills and comfort.
 With the climate emergency at the stage it is at now it seems non-sensical to design to a lesser standard.

 It is theorectically quite simple in its approach, but not so easy to achieve in reality.
 It’s baseline requirement is a maximum energy consumption per square metre, but to achieve this minimum comfort and construction standards must be met.
 These standards are well documented elsewhere the following links provide a good reference